anins1der/blog/_posts/2024-6-12-template-post.md

 > woooohooooooooo

-> a quote in a notice :D
+> i can't do a quote in a notice :D

 and do not **EVER** try to rickroll someone (or else >:[) only i can rickroll[:](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.youtube.com/watch%3Fv%3DdQw4w9WgXcQ&ved=2ahUKEwifouzLptaGAxUUDHkGHTISBzQQ78AJegQIHBAB&usg=AOvVaw0aHtehaphMhOCAkCydRLZU)